Are you looking for a useful travel gift for someone who travels a lot?

 Based on glowing reviews, I bought the SoundMagic E11C.
 Whilst they aren’t wireless or noise-cancelling, they offer cracking sound quality for their price.

 Another useful gift for the music-loving traveller in your life is a portable Bluetooth speaker.

 Sometime very soon I am going to treat myself to the Bose Sound Link Micro.
-On a recent trip to Walberswick, Suffolk, one of the friends I went away with had brought along one of these bad boys and I was blown away by its sound quality.
+On a trip to Walberswick, one of my friends had brought along one of these bad boys and I was blown away by its sound quality.

 A travel pillow is an unbeatable gift for someone who travels a lot.

 Bring a touch of luxury and comfort to your travel addict’s life by gifting them with this Travelrest NEST pillow.
 Yes.
 It is an ever so slightly naff C-shaped pillow, but it is super soft and the memory foam padding supports and compresses in all the right places.